 If you suspect your property has specific issues or may throw up some complications, this can actually help you when deciding on a surveyor.
 For example, if there seem to be roof issues, such as leaks or structural problems, look for a surveyor that also offers specialist roof surveys.
 This will ensure you get the best advice on how to resolve any issues and the potential impact on the property’s value.

 8. Communication and responsiveness

 Finally, as buying a property can be stressful and involves coordinating multiple people who need to complete various tasks, you need to know you can rely on your surveyor to be responsive and efficient.
 If you’re calling and emailing and no one gets back to you, think twice before committing to using them.
 You don’t want to frustrate other parties by holding them up, and you don’t want to waste your own time chasing people.
 Also look for a firm that will deliver your survey report in a timely manner.
-No one wants to wait a week to find out the condition of their potential home, which is why Novello can turn your report around in just 24 hours.
+No one wants to wait a week to find out the condition of their potential home, which is why Novello can turn your report around in just a few days.

 The Novello experience

 With in-depth knowledge of the property markets in London and Surrey, Novello is ideally placed to guide and advise you through what can be a stressful time.
 We’ll listen to your needs and concerns and advise on the best course of action, so you get the information you need to proceed with confidence.
 We’re honest, transparent, responsive and passionate about what we do and, as experts in our field, we will provide you with clear, accurate, impartial information all at a competitive price.